-Peer learning can be at the heart of some specific options (such as book clubs learning circles) and it can be an embedded feature of other options, such as learning from debriefing participants’ examples in a formal course.
+Peer learning can be at the heart of some specific methods (such as book club learning circles) and it can be an embedded feature of other methods, such as learning from debriefing participants’ examples in a formal course.

 The Australasian Evaluation Society (AES)

 The AES has a number of peer learning opportunities.
 Most regional groups have monthly meetings which provide opportunities for members and guests to learn from each other either formally through presentations and seminars or informally during networking interactions.